SAML-Toolkits/python3-saml/README.md

         /** signatures and encryptions required **/

+        // Indicates a requirement of having the encryption key present in the
+        // metadata even if this SP does not explicitly require encrypted
+        // responses.
+This is to accomodate IdPs that require encryption.
+        "forceEncryptionKeyInMetadata": false,

         // Indicates a requirement for the <samlp:Response>, <samlp:LogoutRequest>
         // and <samlp:LogoutResponse> elements received by this SP to be signed.
         "wantMessagesSigned": false,